-At two weeks in advance it’s also time to start packing your personal belongings.
-Begin with the items you use the least and work backwards.
+At two weeks in advance, it’s also time to start packing your personal belongings.
+Begin with the items you use the least and work backward.
 Don’t forget to carefully mark each box so you’ll know what room and area each box should be placed in your new home.
 Be sure to set aside your valuables and cleaning supplies.
 You won’t want to risk having valuables get lost during your move, and you’ll need your cleaning supplies in the days leading up to your move.

 Step 9: Clean your home